mondejar/kp-matching-caffe/README.md

 using [create_image_dataset](https://github.com/mondejar/create_image_dataset).

 A great way to work with Caffe is using LMDB files.
-To convert out previous dataset to LMDB files we adapt the file *caffe/tools/convert_imageset.cpp* to store two images and the label 1 (if both images are extracted from the same keypoint) or 0 (if not).
+To convert out previous dataset to LMDB files we adapt the file *caffe/tools/convert_imageset.cpp* to store two images and a label 1 (if both images are extracted from the same keypoint) or 0 (if not) per instance.

 Convolutional neural network structure
 --------------------------------------